Keyhole Garden: Growing & Composting Combo

-A drought tolerant garden is a must in places where it’s consistently hot and dry through the summer months, making a keyhole garden of huge interest to people in the southwestern US.
-But there are more benefits to building this kind of garden, and not having to water your veggies as often makes sense no matter how much it rains where you live.
-Then there’s the benefit of it creating its own organic fertilizer when built properly.
+A drought-tolerant garden is a must in places where it’s consistently hot and dry through the summer months, making a keyhole garden of huge interest to people in the southwestern US!
+But there are more benefits to building this kind of garden, like saving precious water and creating perfect organic fertilizer.

 A keyhole garden is designed to include a composting tower.
-It was developed to enable sustainable home gardens and smallholder market farming in Lesotho, a Sub-Saharan Africa country primarily at high altitudes.
-A harsh climate for growing food, but keyhole gardening has made good food available to many.
+It was developed for sustainable home gardens and smallholder market farming in Lesotho, a Sub-Saharan Africa country primarily at high altitudes.
+In harsh climates, keyhole gardening has made good food available to many.
 It works so well that the practice has spread to other parts of the African continent, and is becoming popular in arid places like Texas, California, and Colorado.

-You can build a keyhole garden retainer walls with rocks, bricks, wood – even wine bottle cob, but according to the Engledow Group, you want them to be about 3-feet tall.
-Using cardboard as a liner means you don’t need to mortar your rocks together, this layer keeps both soil and moisture inside the bed.
+You can build a keyhole garden retainer wall with rocks, bricks, or wood, but according to the Engledow Group, you want them to be about 3-feet tall.
+Using cardboard as a liner means you don’t need to mortar your rocks together; this layer keeps both soil and moisture inside the bed.
 However, the cardboard will eventually rot away, so it might be a good idea to put a layer of geotextile fabric between it and your wall.
-Especially in a non-arid location where loss of soil due to lots of rainfall could become an issue.

 Unlike the normal raised bed, the keyhole method requires topping off as the bottom layers decompose.
-Naturally, you’ll want to wait until the current crops are harvested to do so.
-Another important difference to note is that the soil level is higher in the center than at the walls in a keyhole planter.
-This allows moisture to carry the width of the planting space, distributing any rainfall and subsurface moisture to all the plants.
+Another important difference to note is that, in a keyhole planter, the soil level is higher in the center than at the walls, distributing rainfall and subsurface moisture to all the plants.

 Latest posts by Callie (see all)